iffy/norm/README.md

     for book in books:
         print book.title

-    # build up the query little by little
+    # build up the query little by -- note that this is synchronous and doesn't
+    # touch the database until we run the query below.
     query = Query(Author, Author.name == u'C. S. Lewis')
     query = query.find(Book, Author.id == Book.author_id)
     query = query.find(BookCharacter, Book.id == BookCharacter.book_id)